InfiniteSkills/git-example/README.md

 This is another test to save changes for later

+When I do this, this is about branching

 3)  Submit a pull request to have your name / account added to the 'master' project.

 #just experimenting wiht a pull request.
 I hope it works!
 Thanks, enjoying the course.